Gregam3/Blog/content/blog/utility-calculus/index.md

 It's 2016 and everything is great: objective reality, free will, truth, good & evil all exist.
 Wow epic!
 Things are simple & it's just great.

-Then I fuck up my hands real bad and can no longer program for hours on end, so I force myself to read to some books and, as usual, the philosophers came in with their fancy ideas and ruined my state of existential peace (__BOO!__)
+Then I fuck up my hands real bad and I can no longer program for hours on end.
+In order to feed my addiction to feeling like I'm progressing, I force myself to read to some books.
+I eventually get around to reading nonfiction and as usual, the philosophers came in with their fancy ideas and ruined my state of existential peace (__BOO!__)

 ![fucking philosophers](socrates.png)

 So what now?
 Determined to find some answers I read some more books, this did not help the situation.
-Not learning my lesson I kept reading and eventually I found Nietzche, who can be a real piece of shit sometimes but can be v. smart & based and I kinda like love him okay?
+Not learning my lesson I kept reading and eventually I found Nietzche, who can be a real piece of shit sometimes but is also v. smart & based and I kinda like love him okay?

 In his bible 'Thus Spoke Zarathustra' he introduces this concept of the camel, the lion and the child.
 Very briefly: You're born and as you grow up society puts this ideological baggage onto you (clean your teeth, don't wear odd socks, try not to murder anyone, blah blah blah),